-The fact is though, as we all know, that this is not a perfect world and many equipment appraisal reports don't meet the basic requirements of Qualifications, Standards, and Logic.
+The fact is though, as we all know, that this is not a perfect world and many equipment appraisal reports don't meet the basic requirements of completeness, accuracy, adequacy, relevance, and reasonableness.
 Some obvious flaws in non-conforming reports include lack of demonstrated competence on behalf of the report's author, lack of USPAP compliance, and lack of a logical and/or documented analysis and calculation.
 Some of these problems might be attributed to inexperience; others appear to be an outright attempt to deceive the appraisal client.
 Whatever the motivation, the results are unfortunately similar: equipment appraisal reports that do not stand up to the appraisal review process put you, as an intended user of the report, at financial risk.

-As an example of the kind of financial risk the user of a flawed appraisal report might be subject to, consider these all-too-real situations.
-Each situation illustrates a basic consideration of an appraisal review:
+As an example of the kind of financial risk the user of an appraisal report might be subject to, consider these all-too-real situations.

-It never ceases to amaze me when I review appraisal reports how often the author has not made any effort to convince the reader that they have the experience, skill, knowledge and training to do the perform the appraisal.
-Remember the situation discussed in a previous post wherein the fellow with the SBA loan discovered that the values reported in his equipment appraisal were about 50% over-valued?
+Remember the situation discussed in a previous post where in the fellow with the SBA loan discovered that the values reported in his equipment appraisal were about 50% over-valued?
 In this particular case, the appraisal report turned out to be lacking in accuracy, relevance and reasonableness.
 As a side note, it turned out that the lender had hired a local appraiser who claimed to be an Accredited Senior Appraiser (ASA) with the American Society of Appraisers.
 Upon further investigation it was learned that the appraiser was only a candidate with American Society of Appraisers and had absolutely no accreditation whatsoever - Oops!

 In another situation, an appraisal was discovered to be lacking both completeness in terms of research and reasonableness in terms of presentation.
 Among its many standards, USPAP requires that an appraisal be professionally researched and that a workpapers file exists to support the values listed in the appraisal report.
 Often we see appraisals that are only personal opinions of value (ipse dixit from Latin for "because I said so") rather than an unbiased professionally researched opinion of value.

 This is exactly what came up in a recent court case regarding purchase price for a large agricultural company.
 Equipment values presented in our NorCal Valuation appraisal report were readily accepted by the jury, while values presented in the opposing side's report were rejected.
 This happened primarily because I was able to explain the research, calculations and adjustments used to arrive at those values.
 The expert witness for the other equipment appraisal report advanced the ipse dixit explanation.
 In this case, the financial loss of the party with the unsupported equipment appraisal report ran into a great deal of money, including legal fees, for a case founded on an unreliable equipment appraisal.
 Don't you bet they wish they'd taken the time for an equipment appraisal review?

 But that's not the only mistake that can be made!
 Choosing the wrong approach to value, for instance, can also be a disaster and could be classified as a lack of adequacy and relevance.
 It's important to note that these five qualities are collectively exhaustive but not necessarily mutually exclusive.
 That is, they overlap to provide a comprehensive basis for appraisal review.

 Recently I reviewed an equipment appraisal report for a heavy equipment repair facility.
 One of the larger pieces of equipment was basically obsolete.
 The owner had great difficulty in finding people who could operate it and because of the equipment's antiquity, the appraiser was not able to find any comps for the item.
 Rather than considering the age and general uselessness (functional and economic obsolescence) of the equipment and calculating scrap value, the appraiser decided for some undocumented reason to use the income approach to determine a value for that piece of equipment.